AI-Powered Root Cause Analysis — From War Rooms to Instant Answers

 Built to Use Your Data — Not Replace Your Stack

-DeepXplore is a detection and prevention layer that operates on top of your existing systems.
+DeepXplore is a detection and prevention Platform that operates on top of your existing systems.
 It does not replace your monitoring, your CI/CD, or your incident tools.

 It turns existing data into decisions, validation, and prevention.

-DeepXplore Detection & Prevention Layer — integrating Telemetry Sources, Knowledge & Change Systems, and Incident & AIOps
+DeepXplore Detection & Prevention Platform — integrating Telemetry Sources, Knowledge & Change Systems, and Incident & AIOps

 Why This Matters

 Every tool in your stack was designed to do one thing well: Prometheus collects metrics, Jenkins runs pipelines, PagerDuty routes alerts.
 But none of them were designed to answer the question “why is this happening?”
 That question requires connecting data across boundaries—correlating a deployment in GitLab with a latency spike in Datadog and an escalation in OpsGenie.
 Doing this manually is what creates war rooms.
-Doing this with AI agents is what reduces mean time to resolution from hours to minutes.
+Doing this with a composer and parallel specialists on managed executors is what reduces mean time to diagnosis from hours to seconds, with optional evidence-backed delivery through DeepXplore Code.

 Because DeepXplore reads from your existing systems without requiring migration or replacement, adoption is incremental.
 Teams can start with telemetry integration alone and expand to change and incident sources as trust in the platform grows.
 There is no rip-and-replace, no vendor lock-in, and no disruption to existing workflows.